KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 ![Dashboard](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/ee87280b-c3d9-4158-b862-957fd2993896)

 ### Filtered Dashboard Views
-We have include a few filtered views of the dashboard to highlight specific insights:
+We have included a few filtered views of the dashboard to highlight specific insights:

 **Dashboard Filtered by User Type (Members)**